thianda91/xda-scripts-user-js/README.md

 ## beian-chinamobile:bike:

-A tampermonkey script for the domain `beian.chinamobile.com`:monkey:
+This is a tampermonkey script for the domain :monkey:

 *NO OFFENSE* :new_moon_with_face: